This is an introduction to the properties of seed oils and what role they play when used in cleansing.

 Every seed in the plant kingdom can be pressed and oil extracted from it, and each oil will have a specific quality ranging from very astringent to very emollient, and everything in between.
 All vegetable, fruit and seed oils (and seed butters) are combinations of these properties, which are determined by their unique Fatty Acid profile.
 When formulating for skincare it is important to discern if the oils you are using are more "Astringent" or more "Emollient".

-It is the Tannins in the oils which give them their astringent properties.
+It is plant Tannins in the oils which give them their astringent properties.
 Tannins are polyphenols powerful antioxidants manufactured by plants.
 It is the astringency of Tannins which causes you to pucker up when you bite into unripe fruit, and which brings cleansing properties to an oil blend used to clean skin.

 An "Astringent" is a substance which stimulates skin to contract and draw together.
 Astringent oils are rich in the essential Omega 6 fatty acid (EFA) called Alpha-Linoleic acid.
 Oils which are rich in these EFAs are both deeply cleansing as well as deeply nourishing.
 They are lovely to the touch, with a light quality, and are easily absorbed into the skin.